 At the time of the incident I was a very junior and inexperienced registrar.
 I qualified as a doctor in 1981 and I achieved my Fellowship of the Royal College of Surgeons of England in 1985.
 I was 29 years old at the time of the incident.
 I was coming to the end of a two year surgical rotation in the Birmingham teaching hospitals.

+Your E-mail was the first I have heard of this case.
+I was not previously aware of the Free Satpal Campaign.
 I would like to add that I believe in both truth and justice.
 I am upset that my statements have been misquoted - at best inaccurately or, at worst, in an attempt to mislead the public.
+I would also like to say that if Mr. Ram is truly receiving unduly harsh treatment in prison, then I would not in any way support or condone this, irrespective of his crime.

 * Dr McGivern’s comments have been edited slightly; her original message contained personal details.